aki2274/KOnezumi-AID/README.md

 `konezumiaid preprocess data/refFlat.txt data/mm39.fa`

 ### Search candidate by gene symbol or transcript name
-KOnezumi-AID accepts a gene symbol or a transcript name.
+KOnezumi-AID accepts a gene symbol or a transcript name(Refseq id).

 If search by a transcript name, you gan get more information about gRNA.